nwillems94/recipes/_breads/biga-bread.md

     unit: "g,"

 ---
-For the biga, combine flour, yeast, and water in a large bowl and mix using the pincer method.
+For the biga, combine AP flour, half the yeast, and water in a large bowl and mix using the pincer method.
 Cover and leave over night at room temperature.

-The next morning, combine 100g bread flour, 11g salt, and 1g yeast in a new bowl.
+The next morning, combine bread flour, salt, and remaining yeast in a new bowl.
 Add 100g of 105°F water and mix by hand.

 Add the biga and mix using the pincer and folding method.
 Let the dough rest for 2.5 hours folding 2 times in the first half hour, then 2 more times at half hour intervals.